The order Strigiformes houses about 200 species of owls. Despite their mostly nocturnal lifestyle, several hybrids have been reported.

 Eastern (O. asio) and Western Screech-owls (O. kennicottii) occasionally hybridize.
 Morphological analysis showed that sympatric populations display greater differences in bill-length compared to allopatric ones, which points to character displacement (Gehlbach, 2003).

 The Spotted Owl (S. occidentalis) is divided into three subspecies, the Northern (S. o. caurina), Mexican (S. o. lucida) and California (S. o. occidentalis) Spotted Owl (Barrowclough, Gutierrez & Groth, 1999).
 Hybridization occurs between the Northern and Mexican subspecies and between the Northern and California subspecies (Funk et al., 2008).
 The latter hybrid zone has been studied in detail (Barrowclough et al., 2005; Barrowclough et al., 2011).
+In the contact zone, more than half of the individuals showed evidence of hybrid ancestry.
+The distribution of admixed owls suggests that the hybrid zone is moving north (Miller et al., 2017).

 Range expansion of Barred Owls (S. varia) has led to hybridization with the endangered California Spotted Owl (S. o. caurina) in western North America (Hamer et al., 1994; Kelly & Forsman, 2004), which was confirmed by genetic analyses (Funk et al., 2007; Haig et al., 2004).

 In central Europe two subspecies of the Barn Owl (T. alba) interbreed, namely the white (T. a alba) and reddish-brown (T. a. guttata) forms (Mátics & Hoffmann, 2002).
 Based on the different ratios of subspecies across Europe, Matics et al. (2005) predicted higher genetic variation in Switzerland compared to Hungary.
 This hypothesis was confirmed using RAPD markers.
 ABC modelling showed that the colour cline is the result of expansion from a glacial refugium, followed by natural selection (Antoniazza et al., 2014).
+Barn Owls seemed to have colonized western Europe in a ring around the Mediterranean.
+At a secondary contact zone in Greece there is evidence for limited genetic exchange.
+This pattern is reminiscent of ring species (Burri et al., 2016).

 Antoniazza, S., Kanitz, R., Neuenschwander, S., Burri, R., Gaigher, A., Roulin, A. & Goudet, J. (2014).
 Natural selection in a postglacial range expansion: the case of the colour cline in the European barn owl.
 Molecular Ecology 23, 5508-5523.